School of Education

 State-Required Content Area Exam

-In addition to the required courses, apprentice teaching and a teacher work sample, the State of Missouri requires all teaching certificate candidates to successfully complete the Content Area Exam.
-For information regarding testing dates, locations, and registration materials, check online at http://dese.mo.gov/eq/general-ed-assessments.htm.
+In addition to the required courses, and apprentice teaching, the State of Missouri requires all teaching certificate candidates to successfully complete the Content Area Exam and Missouri Pre-Service Teacher Assessment (MoPTA).
+For information regarding testing dates, locations, and registration materials, check online at http://www.mo.nesinc.com.

-1. A student who holds an MAT, MA or MET from Webster's School of Education may earn a sequential MA or MET by completing the required courses (ranging from 21 to 24 credit hours depending on the sequential program) detailed in the declared major curriculum
+- A student who holds an MA, MAT, or MET from Webster's School of Education may earn a sequential MA or MET by completing the required courses (ranging from 21 to 24 credit hours depending on the sequential program) detailed in the declared major curriculum.

-4. Students working on a sequential MA/MAT are required to complete the School of Education ATC (Advancement to Candidacy) process for their sequential degree.
+- Students working on a sequential MA or MET are required to complete the School of Education ATC (Advancement to Candidacy) process for their sequential degree.

 Degree-seeking students in the School of Education with special interests or needs that are not met by existing curricula may request that a member of the faculty supervise an independent study.
 Together the student and faculty member decide the content of the independent study and the criteria for evaluation.
 In no case can an independent study be set up when an existing course already covers the subject.